hartnetl/lord-of-the-recipes/README.md

 This system requires a thorough project planning phase - deciding what the app is, and what the main goals of the project are.
 These are then developed into user stories, and features are built to address these user stories.
 To keep track of my development I created a user stories kanban board in github projects ([here](https://github.com/hartnetl/lord-of-the-recipes/projects/1)).
 I created an issue for each user story which was set to automatically display in my user story project.
 As I tackled each user story, it was moved to the in progress column.
 When I felt it had been completed it was moved to complete.
 Agile development also allows for the project to change.
 If the requirements have been met it is possible to revisit an issue to make changes or improvements to deliver the project in the best form possible.
 A second kanban board was created on github projects - a [todo list](https://github.com/hartnetl/lord-of-the-recipes/projects/2).
 This list contained small detail or general things that were needed but weren't attributable to a user story.

+#### User Goals

+As a user I want to be able to

+* Browse recipes
+* Add my own recipes
+* Save recipes for quick access
+* Easily find required information through intuitive layout and filter options
+* Explore a well laid out, easy to use site on any device

+As a site owner I want to be able to

+* Add recipes
+* Moderate the content being uploaded by users to create a safe and welcoming space
+* Create a website that can be easily used by all to increase number of users
+* Create a community of like minded people
+* Encourage users to register on the site as that makes them more likely to reuse the site
+* Offer a usable, convenient website which people actually wish to use day after day

 #### User stories

 | As a:       | I can:         | So that:  |